barumau/pandunia/english/pandunia-english.md

 be bio mute - ferment (leaven)
 be boli - boil (be boiled)
 be bum - explode (blow up)
+be bum - explode
 be dara - flow
+be ekso - exit (get out)
+be emosi - feel
-be estaci - stand still
+be estasi - stand still
 be fatige - get tired (become weary)
 be fen - split (fall apart)
 be fin - end